A Guide to Life at Vanderbilt Hall

 The Muslim Prayer Room is located in the basement at entry A. It is open to all students and is used for Muslim prayer, mainly Dhuhr and Maghrib prayers.
 It is also used to break fast during Ramadhan as well as for other religious and educational activities.
 Access to the Muslim Prayer Room may be arranged by contacting the Business Office at 617-432-1629.

-The responsibility for maintaining clean and sanitary conditions rests with the residents utilizing the kitchen.
+The responsibility for maintaining clean and sanitary conditions rests with the residents utilizing the kitchens.
 Resident Advisors oversee the operation of each kitchen area (including the recycling program), under the broad guidance of the Resident Counselor for Student Affairs.
 Procedures for smooth operation and sanitation should be established by the membership of each kitchen unit.
 Continued operation of the kitchens will be contingent on the on the respectful use of the space by all residents using the kitchens..

 There are student lounges on floors 2 through 5 across from the elevator.
 These are open and available for quiet study 24 hours a day.
 Room 402 is available as an alternate TV room to the Culver Lounge.